 The New South Wales government announced on 17 August 2016 that it had ordered 512 new intercity carriages to be built in South Korea.
+The new trains will be wider than existing V-set trains; some modifications will be required to the Blue Mountains line stations and tunnels.

 Sending so much work (AU$2.3 billion) overseas attracted adverse comments however few people have considered passenger comfort.